CSCI-362-03-2015/TeamIsntThisFun/README.md

 >>>site.getsitepackages()[0]

 This is PATH2.
+>>> exit()

-and replace PATH1 and PATH2 in the next command with the returned paths.
+Then use the these commands.
+Replace PATH1 and PATH2 in the next command with the returned paths.
 >>>sudo cp -r PATH1/scripts PATH2

 >>>sudo cp -r PATH1/drivers PATH2